 Combined Workflow:

-- Calculate baseline costs with cost calculator
+- Calculate baseline costs with the meeting cost calculator

 - Estimate expected value before sessions